 Light pollution obscures the night sky in more than half of Europe.
 If you leave the lights of the city behind, you can see much more of our universe with the naked eye.

-When can you see the auroras?
+When can I see the auroras?

 Take advantage of top offers